deficollective/defiscan/src/content/protocols/lido-v2/ethereum.md

 ## Autonomy

 Lido relies on _Node Operators_ to operate the validators.
 As explained in the [protocol analysis](#protocol-analysis), users' staked funds are not in control by the _Node Operators_.
-This is because Lido enforces that these funds can only be withdrawn to a fixed withdrawal account, that is controled by the Lido protocol.
+This is because Lido enforces that these funds can only be withdrawn to a fixed withdrawal account, that is controlled by the Lido protocol.
 Nonetheless, the _Node Operators_ may misbehave and lose funds due to slashing.
 In addition to that, _Node Operators_ could steal parts of the earned staking yield, by redirecting them to their own address.
 In the worst case, a validator can lose up to 16 `ETH` to slashing events before it is forcefully exited and the remaining `ETH` withdrawn to Lido's withdrawal account.

 Lido addresses those risks differently for each staking module.
 In the _Curated Module_, the _Node Operators_ are trusted and approved by _Lido Governance_.
 Currently 36 _Node Operators_ exist which manage on average 7'779 validators each.
 Different diversification measures are implemented to mitigate the risk of centralized infrastructure.
 This is detailed on a dedicated [dashboard](https://app.hex.tech/8dedcd99-17f4-49d8-944e-4857a355b90a/app/3f7d6967-3ef6-4e69-8f7b-d02d903f045b/latest).
 We computed that in a worst-case scenario, the failure of a _Node Operator_ in the _Curated Module_ would impact less than 1% of the total funds staked through Lido (see more in [dependencies](#dependencies)).